jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### CB 13 Disposal: amount from major development or division and not already in income
 Income
-(1) An amount that a person derives from disposing of land is income of the person if— (a) the amount is not income under any of sections CB 6A to CB 12, CB 14, and CZ 39 (Disposal within 5 years: bright-line test for residential land: acquisition on or after 29 March 2018); and
-  (b) the amount is derived in the following circumstances:
+(1) An amount that a person derives from disposing of land is income of the person if— (a) the amount is not income under any of sections CB 6A to CB 12, and CB 14; and (b) the amount is derived in the following circumstances:
     (i) an undertaking or scheme, which is not necessarily in the nature of a business, is carried on; and (ii) the undertaking or scheme involves the development of the land or the division of the land into lots; and